Stanford-le-Hope railway station: Station Building

 The 1960s station building was demolished in 2020 by Thurrock Council with the intention of building a replacement.
 Unfortunately local government finances and spiralling costs have led to the delay of a new station building with a cost of £14 million pounds being quoted for its replacement.

+In late 2025 the stations building plan is in the 'Infrastructure phase'.
+A contractor is due to be appointed in February 2026, with the aim from Thurrock Council being to begin construction in August 2026.
+The design of the station building is currently uncertain.

 Design

 The original station building and platforms were constructed to the north of the London Road level crossing, In 1880/1 the platforms extended over the level crossing and had movable sections mounted on wheels for opening and closing when a train was due.
 The platforms and single storey station building were of timber construction.

 Today the station is south of the level crossing and is largely built of concrete but no station building.
 The area of the former station and goods yard site is now the car park.

 Thameshaven Junction

 32 chains south-west of the station, Thameshaven Junction was the junction for the Thameshaven Branch Line which is now used by intermodal trains serving DP World London Gateway, while principally a deep-water port, is also a rail cargo terminus.